-The coursework and credit hours required by a graduate program is called the student's "Program of Study".
-To be eligible for the PhD in Sociology, students must be in residence at least two consecutive semesters, complete a minimum of 14 credit hours of SOC 7977 "Dissertation Research," and successfully finish all required courses in the Program of Study outlined below.
-Doctoral students who wish to apply for a master's degree (M.S. in Sociology) may do so after completing a minimum of 30 credit hours, including the completion of the specific courses designated below in bold.
+The coursework and credit hours required by a graduate program is called the student's "Program of Study."
+To be eligible for the Ph.D. in Sociology, students must be in residence at least two consecutive semesters, complete a minimum of 14 credit hours of SOC 7977 "Dissertation Research," and successfully finish all required courses in the Program of Study outlined below.
+Doctoral students who wish to apply for a master's degree (M.S. in Sociology) may do so after completing a minimum of 30 credit hours, including the completion of the courses designated in bold below.